-The Writing Center, a Kansas Excellence in Education program, helps you improve your writing skills through computerized and individualized instruction.
-You work at your own pace on proofreading, editing, revising and researching, while improving your ability to write sentences, compose paragraphs and develop essays.
-Instructors of composition courses and student tutors provide feedback on writing assignments from any JCCC class.
-The grammar hotline, 469-4413 and on-line at wcenter@johnco.cc.ks.us, provides quick answers to grammar questions.
-For information, contact the Writing Center.
+The nationally recognized Writing Center at JCCC will help you improve your writing skills needed for your academic and work life.
+Through computerized and individualized instruction, you work at your own pace to enhance your proofreading, editing, revising and researching strategies while improving your ability to write sentences, compose paragraphs and develop essays.
+JCCC instructors and student tutors provide feedback on writing assignments from any JCCC class.
+Drop by the center in 308 EMC, call the grammar hotline at 469-4413 or e-mail us at wcenter@jccc.net with your grammar questions.
+You will receive prompt, reliable, courteous answers.
+For more information, contact the Writing Center.